kimathikaai/DomainBed/README.md

 * FOND_FBA

 ## Hyper-Parameter Search
-Refer to hyper-parameter random search [implementations for each algorithm](domainbed/hparams_registry.py)
+Refer to [hparams_registry.py](domainbed/hparams_registry.py) for hyper-parameter search spaces for each algorithm

 ## Quick Start
 Download the datasets: